 Hook

-A good blog post is one which hooks your reader, piquing their interest and makes them want to read on.
+A good blog post hooks your reader, piquing their interest and making them want to read on.
 So, when you’re planning your post, think about what your hook is going to be.
 What is it that will make your reader want to read on?
-Is your hook an anecdote, news item or is it facts and figures?
+Is your hook an anecdote, a news item or is it facts and figures?

 Middle